kshitij1901/github-demo/README.md

 # github-demo
-this is my first git repository autho-kshitij sharma
+this is my first git repository<br>
+author-kshitij sharma